-Since 1992 we have been verifying the ECMWF forecast of 2-metre temperature against six Irish synoptic stations viz.
-Mullingar, Kilkenny, Shannon Airport, Valentia, Clones and Dublin Airport.
+Since 1992 we have been verifying the ECMWF forecast of 2-metre temperature against four Irish synoptic stations viz.
+Mullingar, Shannon Airport, Valentia and Dublin Airport.
 In the case of each station, we interpolate values using the surrounding four grid-points and calculate the mean error, the mean absolute error, and, since July 1994, the rms error.
-In the next year we plan to replace some of these stations with automatic stations.
+[Previously, we also verified forecasts for Kilkenny and Clones - stations which closed in April 2008].
+In all cases we used the highest resolution model data available.